Meeting Room and Pod Policy

 All Minor Children

-1. Parents or guardians should be responsible for having their children picked up by the time or before the Library is closed
+1. Parents or guardians should be responsible for having their children picked up by the time or before the Library is closed.
+Please note that the Children’s room closes before the rest of the building.

 2. Should it be determined that a child under age 14 has been left at the Library at closing time, every attempt will be made to contact the child’s parents or other family member.
 The Swampscott Police will be called if no one can be reached.
 Staff members will remain after hours with an unattended child until the parent, guardian, or police arrive.